-While the coronavirus pandemic has put a dampener on things, October 26th in Austria usually sees the unfurling of flags and a number of celebrations.
+Celebrations will be slightly pared down again in 2021 due to the ongoing Covid-19 pandemic, but October 26th in Austria usually sees the unfurling of flags and a number of celebrations.

 What is Austrian National Day?

-It included a commitment that “Austria will not join any military alliances and will not permit the establishment of any foreign military bases on her territory”.
+It includes a commitment that “Austria will not join any military alliances and will not permit the establishment of any foreign military bases on her territory”.

 From 1946 to 1954, Austria celebrated Liberation Day on April 13th, commemorating the end of the Second World War.